hivelocity/cluster-api-provider-hivelocity/docs/book/src/developer/setup.md

 ## Tagging Machines

 First you need to tag machines, so that the CAPHV controller can select and provision them.
+The devices must have `caphv-use=allow` tag so that the controller can use them.

 See [Provisioning Machines](../topics/provisioning-machines.md) for more about this.

 `make tilt-up` and other Makefile targets call `go run ./test/claim-devices-or-fail` to claim all devices with a particular tag.
 But be careful, since all machines with this tag will get all existing tags removed.
 Don't accidentally "free" running machines this way.

 ## SSH-Key